What is Local SEO

 It is critical for businesses to rank for local search terms when customers are searching for them.
 If you are not in front of your potential customers, your competition will be.
 There are only 3 spots to rank in the Local Pack and competition for those spots is intense.

 With Local SEO, I focus on providing relevant results to searches based on where they are searching.
 You want to make it as easy as possible for potential customers to find your business when they search.
+You can start doing this by having a well optimized GMB profile.

 Think of the reasons people search for local businesses.
 Some may know your business or brand, but simply need more information about you.
 Maybe they need your phone number, address, hours, driving directions or want to read your business reviews.